bhaskarreddi26/PyHadoop/Apache-Spark-Join-guidelines-and-Performance-tuning.md

 The wait timeout for fallback between each level can be configured individually or all together in one parameter; see the spark.locality parameters on the configuration page for details.
 See class org.apache.spark.scheduler.TaskSetManager for mode detailed logic of recalculating locality levels available for execution.

+**> spark.locality.wait to 0 to insure that all tasks are being worked on immediately**